thinkst/canarytools-docs/docs/flocks-settings/source-port-ignore-list.md

 ::::: slot details

 There are times when you may expect traffic from a specific port from a specific IP address (such as a scanner).
-Instead of ignoring the IP address as a whole, you can chose to simply ignore traffic from the expected port.
+Instead of ignoring the IP address as a whole, you can choose to simply ignore traffic from the expected port.
 The following endpoints allow you to interact with a Flock's Source Port Ignore List.

 ::: tip
 These endpoints will set the Ignore Lists for specified Flocks.
 For Globally defined Ignore lists, you can take a look at the [Console Settings](/console-settings/ignore-lists.html#source-port-ignore-lists).